RobertFach/Openscad-Modules/README.md

     ```npm --registry=https://registry.openscad-modules.tk install```

-  - Finally, open this folder in Openscad and compile the example.
+  - Finally, open `Example-Project.scad` in Openscad and compile the example.

 ## Complex Example
+The following sections are not yet complete!

 In the following we will highlight several different use-cases and workflows.

 ### Prepare a new project